How To Spot Counterfeit Gold and Silver Coins

-As more people begin looking into buying gold or silver, one overriding question is, “what is the best way to spot fake coins and bars?”
+As more people begin looking into buying gold or silver, one overriding question is, “what is the best way to tell if a gold coin is real or fake?”
 Detecting counterfeit coins or fake gold bars can be as easy as using a magnet or spotting obvious errors, but Chinese fakes are getting better as criminals based there acquire sophisticated equipment such as 3D scanners and CNC mills.

 Here are the best ways to spot fake gold or silver.
 We will concentrate on simple. non-destructive tests first, saving the more complicated and destructive tests for later.